The City of Launceston has a series of major projects underway which intend to revitalise the municipality and boost the economy.

 Coupled with the Council's Launceston City Heart Project, the UTAS Northern Expansion project presents an intergenerational opportunity to redefine the future of the city and region, as well as increasing participation rates in post-secondary education to ensure the productive capacity of our workforce.

-In addition, an expanded campus at Inveresk and Willis Street will creates a new demand model in the CBD that will encourage private sector investment in Launceston.
+In addition, an expanded campus at Inveresk and Willis Street will create a new demand model in the CBD that will encourage private sector investment in Launceston.

-In this context, the investment of $4.5m in land from the Council to consolidate an expanded UTAS Northern Campus near the CBD meets international best practice standards and is a responsible investment which demonstrates economic and social benefits that the Council believes are indisputable.
+In this context, the investment of $4.5 million in land from the Council to consolidate an expanded UTAS Inner City Campus near the CBD meets international best practice standards and is a responsible investment which demonstrates economic and social benefits that the Council believes are indisputable.

-We detail more on our position, plus bust some myths around the proposal, here: UTAS proposal fact sheet.
+We detail more on our position, plus bust some myths around the proposal, here(PDF, 575KB)

 The Northern Expansion proposal has been supported by the Property Council of Tasmania, which has noted: